praveenraam/DailyCodingNote/DSA - Java/Git/Basic commands.md

 Once you need to restore or cancel the commit you made in the past you need to execute the command ``git log``

-Copy the commit code of the stage you need to go back , and execute the
+Copy the commit code of the stage you need to go back , and execute the ``git reset commit_code``

-``git reset commit_code``
+Incase if you need to modify or reset the commit you pushed to the Git hub You need to execute the ``git push origin -f``

 ![[Pasted image 20231201115330.png]]